sdonohoo/forecasting/energy_load/GEFCom2017-D_Prob_MT_hourly/README.md

 Probabilistic load forecasting (PLF) has become increasingly important in power systems planning and operations in recent years.
-The applications of PLF include unit commitment planning, reliability analysis, probabilistic price forecasting, etc.
+The applications of PLF include energy production planning, reliability analysis, probabilistic price forecasting, etc.
 The task of this benchmark is to generate probabilistic forecasting of electricity load on the GEFCom2017 competition qualifying match data.
 The